delfick/whirlwind/docs/docs/handlers.rst

 Also, the Websocket handler takes in ``server_time`` and ``wsconnections`` as parameters.
 The ``server_time`` is used to tell the client the time at which the server was started.
 This is so the client can determine if the server was changed since the last time it started a websocket stream with the server.
+If you supply server_time as None then it won't send this message.

 The ``wsconnections`` object is used to store the asyncio tasks that are created for each websocket message that is received.
 It is up to you to wait on these